 Additionally some prefer to use a blended approach: combining both methods to maximize results.
 Overall, whatever you choose its up to you.

-If you need help with your staff training then why not contact us.
+If you need help with your taking your staff induction online then why not contact us.

-Find out more about our online training systems.
+Find out more about our online induction training systems.